-The moonroof cannot be opened or closed from outside the vehicle under the following condition:
+- The moonroof cannot be opened or closed from outside the vehicle under the following condition:

-- A door or the liftgate is opened. - The key is inserted into the ignition switch. - (With advanced key) The start knob is pushed into the ignition switch.
+- A door or the liftgate is opened.

+- The key is inserted into the ignition switch.

+- (With advanced key)

+The start knob is pushed into the ignition switch.

+- The moonroof may not close completely.

+Make sure the moonroof is closed.

+If the moonroof cannot be closed

+completely, operate moonroof tilt/slide

+switch from inside the vehicle.

+After closing the moonroof outside the

+vehicle, verify that it is completely closed.